kubernetes/ingress-nginx/docs/examples/static-ip/README.md

 ## Assigning the IP to an Ingress

-From here on every Ingress created with the `ingress.class` annotation set to `nginx` will get the IP allocated in the previous step
+From here on every Ingress created with the `ingress.class` annotation set to `nginx` will get the IP allocated in the previous step.

 ```console
 $ kubectl create -f ingress-nginx.yaml